MaxPleaner/tickers/readme.md

 Next run `rails server` and visit localhost:3000.

+## Web interface usage

+Basically there's a couple steps to making a realtime "ticker":

+1. Go to the "create" page
+2. In the text editor, write a Ruby script, but folow some specific rules:
+  - The return value of this script is ignored.
+  - Instead, the  `curl localhost:3000/update_output` command is used:
+    - Set the 'name' param on this route to be the same as the name you give the script.
+    - The 'content' is a URI encoded string, which becomes the displayed text in the ticker.
+    - For example, with a script named "MyScript", the command `curl localhost:3000/update_output?name=MyScript&output=#{SecureRandom.urlsafe_base64}` will change the displayed text on the  "MyScript" ticker to a random string.
+If you set this to run every 1000 milliseconds (via the `interval` value chosen), then a new random string will appear every second.
+    - You can use an `id` param in place of `name` - this is necessary when updating a script's name.
+
 ## About

 - I was reading about Teletext for the first time and I kind of liked the aesthetic of the Teletext interface.